Skip to content

 Once you have your Ground Truth pages ready, it is time to train a Text Recognition model.

 You can start the training directly from the collection or document(s) you've been working on.
-Simply mark the transcribed or corrected pages, then click on the "Train Model" button in the bar above the images and select "Text Recognition Model".
+Simply mark the transcribed or corrected pages, then click on the "Selected" button in the bar above the images.
+There click on "Train Model" and select "Text Recognition Model".

-You can also start the training of models by switching from the Desk to the Models view on the right side of the top bar of the page.
+You can also start the training of models by switching from the Desk to the Models view on the left sided navigation slide out.
 This is the dedicated AI training dashboard, where you can train not only Text Recognition models, but also Baselines, Field and Table models.
 Your trained Text Recognition models are displayed under "My Models" by default when opening this page.

 After clicking on "Text Recognition Model", the training configuration window will open up.